 Schedule backup in Linux (rsync + cron)

-Configure automatic backup in Linux now and you will thank yourself in the future.
+Configure an automatic backup in Linux now and you will thank yourself in the future.

-Creating automatic backup will not only save the time you would spend creating the backups manually, but it may save you days, weeks, months or even yearsof work when something will go wrong and you lose some important data.
-Everyone knows about this but still a few users schedule automatic backup in Linux.
+Creating automatic backup will not only save the time you would spend creating the backups manually, but it may save you days, weeks, months or even years of work when something goes wrong and you lose some important data.
+Everyone knows about this but still a few users schedule an automatic backup in Linux.
 Even I have postponed configuring scheduled backups in my new KDE Neon install for a few months already.
 Luckily, nothing wrong happened with my data during this time.

 I have just configured my system for automatic daily, weekly, and monthly backups with rsync and I would like to share how I did that.
 Keep in mind that rsync is a command line tool if you prefer graphical backup programs have a look at LuckyBackup or CloudBerry Backup.